Hot Coffee (minigame): Take-Two, Rockstar Games, and the Grand Theft Auto series

 In June 2006, Take-Two cancelled Snow, a real-time strategy game about illegal drug trade that had been in production at its Frog City Software studio.
 While the publisher provided no reason for this decision, it was believed that it stemmed from the "increased political pressure" Take-Two was under, partially brought about by the "Hot Coffee" scandal.
 The lack of news about San Andreass Japanese release by November 2006, six months after its announcement, was also partly attributed to "Hot Coffee".

 Rockstar Games released Grand Theft Auto IV, the next game in the Grand Theft Auto series, on 29 April 2008, to critical and commercial acclaim.
-Some fans believed that the game included an Easter egg referencing Hillary Clinton's involvement in the "Hot Coffee" controversy.
+The game included an Easter egg referencing Hillary Clinton's involvement in the "Hot Coffee" controversy.
 In the game, the Statue of Happiness, a Statue of Liberty-type figure, bears a physical resemblance to Clinton holding a steaming cup of coffee in place of a torch, and the game file for the statue is named stat_hilberty01.wdr.
 Grand Theft Auto IV has an obtainable in-game achievement called "Warm Coffee", the criteria being to get protagonist Niko Bellic successfully invited inside a girlfriend's home for sex.
 The "Hot Coffee" scandal was mentioned again upon the 2014 release of Grand Theft Auto V, in which players could engage in sexual activity with prostitutes from a first-person perspective.
 Despite this mechanism, Grand Theft Auto V received an M rating from the ESRB.

 In February 2020, a modification to Red Dead Redemption 2 was released on Nexus Mods that drew comparisons to "Hot Coffee".
 In the mod, protagonist Arthur Morgan meets a prostitute in a saloon and takes her upstairs to engage in sexual intercourse.
 Rockstar Games, who developed the Red Dead series as well as Grand Theft Auto, issued the modders a cease and desist letter stating that their creation had violated the game's end-user license agreement.
 The creators insisted that they had not violated service terms; despite their protest, the mod was taken down from Nexus Mods shortly after its release.

 On 11 November 2021, Rockstar Games released Grand Theft Auto: The Trilogy – The Definitive Edition.
 Designed for Windows, the Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S, The Trilogy is a remastered compilation of Grand Theft Auto III, Vice City, and San Andreas.
 Two days after its wide release, Rockstar Games announced that they were removing the Windows version from online purchase to "remove files unintentionally included"; this primarily referred to the game soundtrack, which included unlicensed songs, but some data miners claimed to have found "Hot Coffee" within the game's code.
 Three days after its removal, Rockstar Games made The Trilogy available for online purchase again.